There’s a lot to love about taking an Italy road trip!

 Ultimately, this is up to you–I know some people prefer not to buy additional CDW insurance (aka the insurance that covers damages to the actual car you’re driving, as opposed to your liability to anyone else) on trips–but we buy it every. single. time. when driving in Italy and have no regrets.

-I don’t want to overstate things, because driving in Italy isn’t exactly like driving in the Wild West–but let’s just say that the roads are often tiny, the buildings very close, the parking lots cramped, and the other tourists’ rental cars parked nearby are frequently scratched and dinged in a way that while not horrendously damaging, is definitely something a car rental company would love to charge you for if it happened on your watch.
+… But let’s just say that the roads are often tiny, the buildings very close, the parking lots cramped, and the other rental cars parked nearby are frequently scratched and dinged in a way that is, while not horrendously damaging, definitely something a car rental company would love to charge you for if it happened on your watch.

-The peace of mind is absolutely worth it to us–you can price it for yourself when shopping on Discover Cars, or purchase a travel insurance policy that includes car rental insurance (but be sure to double-check the policy, because only some policies cover it).
+You can price additional car insurance for yourself when shopping on Discover Cars, or purchase a travel insurance policy that includes car rental insurance (but be sure to double-check the policy, because only some policies cover it).

 … and note that your typical car insurance may not cover your rental car in Italy.